 One efficient way to implement A-B or multivariate testing is to segregate your outputs into different MapR volumes.
 As noted in the previous section, database records, files, and event data can be organized and managed together, so the outputs for each model in your A-B/multivariate testing can be stored in distinct volumes.
 The outputs of each model can be compared to identify which modified characteristics of your application leads to more desirable results.

 In the diagram above, 3 distinct versions of the application are run in parallel, with one version getting the bulk of the inputs.
 Should one of the application versions prove to be superior, all inputs can be redirected to that version, and the other version volumes can be snapshotted to preserve the data for future analysis, or the version volumes can be deleted completely.

 The topology in the diagram above also applies to deploying new applications in a production environment.
 Instead of “flipping the switch” to a brand new application version, you can deploy a new version in parallel, using the same input data as the prior version, to ensure a more graceful upgrade process.

 Get started with microservices with the information below, especially the O’Reilly Streaming Architecture eBook by MapR chief application architect Dr. Ted Dunning and big data expert Dr. Ellen Friedman.

-Streaming Architecture: New Designs Using Apache Kafka and MapR Streams
+Streaming Architecture: New Designs Using Apache Kafka and MapR Event Store

 This book by Ted Dunning and Ellen Friedman is a great resource on event streams and how they make up the foundation of a microservices architecture.